pyinfra-dev/pyinfra/docs/getting_started.rst

     server.shell(
         {'Execute hello world script'},  # name the operation 'echo "hello world"',
-        sudo=True,
     )

-And execute the deploy with:
+We can now execute this deploy like so:

 .. code:: shell

-    pyinfra inventory.py deploy.py
+    pyinfra -v inventory.py deploy.py  # the -v will print the command output (optional)

 That's the basics of pyinfra!
-There's a lot of other features like facts, groups, data which are described in the :doc:`building a deploy guide <./deploys>`.
-Also see :doc:`the operations index <operations>` and `the example deploy on GitHub <http://github.com/Fizzadar/pyinfra/tree/develop/example>`_.
+If you like to dive right into the code check out `the example deploys on GitHub <https://github.com/Fizzadar/pyinfra/tree/develop/example>`_.
+You can also read the :doc:`building a deploy guide <./deploys>` which covers pyinfra's deploy features or :doc:`the CLI user guide <./cli>` which covers ad-hoc usage of pyinfra.